Find Affordable College Courses

 Cobleskill, NY

-A rank of #2 on this year’s list means SUNY Cobleskill is a great place for horticulture students working on their associate degree.
+The in-demand associate degree programs at SUNY Cobleskill helped the school earn the #2 place on this year’s ranking of the most popular horticulture schools in New York.
 Located in the town of Cobleskill, SUNY Cobleskill is a public college with a small student population.

 About 22% of the students majoring in horticulture at the school are women while 78% are male.